MohammadJaafarii/e-commerce-site/README.md

 # 🛒 E-Commerce Web Application

-A full-stack e-commerce web application built with **ASP.NET Core Web API** (for backend) and **Angular** (for frontend).
+A full-stack e-commerce web application built with **ASP.NET Core Web API** (backend) and **Angular** (frontend).
-This project demonstrates essential e-commerce functionality such as browsing products, managing cart, and handling orders — all within a clean and responsive UI.
+This project simulates a real-world shopping platform including product listings, cart handling, user accounts, and admin features.

-> 📌 This project was developed as a portfolio piece to showcase full-stack web development skills using modern technologies.
+> 🎯 This project was built while following a structured course on Udemy and is intended as a **portfolio piece** to demonstrate real-world development using modern technologies and patterns.

 ---